pennapps/pennapps.com/README.md

   - React tutorials
   - CIS 197's website https://www.seas.upenn.edu/~cis197/

-To start development, just run `gatsby develop` in your terminal (in VSCode, press Control + \`).
+To start development, just run `gatsby develop` in your terminal (in VSCode, press Control + \` to access the terminal).
 It will install dependencies, run the local development server, and hot-reload your page so that any changes saved in your editor are reflected in real time.
+(Might be a bit slow at first.)

+Below is the default Gatsby welcome page.

 ## 🚀 Quick start

 1.  **Create a Gatsby site.
-(No need to do this)**
+(NO NEED TO DO THIS)**

     Use the Gatsby CLI to create a new site, specifying the minimal starter.